zhangtony239/TransPipe/README.md

 ## Core Philosophy (Key Concept)
 - **Train once, hit many times**: Trans compiles the input-output mappings, semantic branches, and execution strategies into the Pipe (inference cache / execution graph) during training.
 - **Pipe = inference cache + semantic router**: Pipe is not a simple output cache nor an implicit attention pathway.
 It structurally stores the learned semantic logic and execution sequences for fast matching and execution at inference time.
-- **Pipefile: orchestrating Pen clusters**: While Pipe stores the reusable semantic units, a **Pipefile** specifies the macro-level architecture of a Pipe, including which Pens handle which semantic sub-tasks, the data flow between them, and high-level IO mappings.
+- **Pipefile = orchestrating Pen clusters**: While Pipe stores the reusable semantic units, a **Pipefile** specifies the macro-level architecture of a Pipe, including which Pens handle which semantic sub-tasks, the data flow between them, and high-level IO mappings.
 Actual parallelization and execution order are dynamically determined by the training job and available hardware, allowing flexible scaling while preserving logical consistency.
 - **Hit first, fallback controlled**: If input semantics match a Pipe entry, the system executes the cached plan or returns the cached result quickly.
 If no match is found, the Trans (fallback model) computes a new plan and updates the Pipe cache.
 - **Engineering value**: This approach shifts the costly dense computation of online inference to one-time training/compilation overhead and lightweight cache hits, significantly reducing long-term inference cost while improving stability and interpretability.